SFC Winners

 No record exists of any Senior Football Championship from 1892 to 1903.

-It is worth noting that following the unfinished championship of 1891, the next attempt to form a County Board in Longford saw four clubs represent in 1896 where five was needed to form a committee, so the County Board could not be reformed.
-A friendly match took place in 1896 in Ballinalee between Granard Slashers and Longford Shamrocks following an invite issued by Granard Slashers.
+The 1896 SFC title had previously been incorrectly allocated to Longford Shamrocks.
+A friendly match took place in December 1896 at Ballinalee between Granard Slashers and Longford Shamrocks following an invite issued by Granard Slashers.
 After many rows, the referee awarded the game to Longford.
-For some years this game was then included in the Senior Championship roll of honour, however there were no medals presented and this result is not regarded as a Senior Championship title in part because it was a single friendly (though not in nature) game and was not part of any wider championship competition, and also because there was no Longford County Board in place at the time the game took place.
-Prior to 2014 research, the 1896 title had previously been incorrectly allocated to Longford Shamrocks.
+For some years this game was included in the Senior Championship roll of honour, however this is not a Senior Championship title because (a) there were no medals presented, (b) it was a single friendly game and not part of any wider championship competition, and (c) there was no Longford County Board in place at the time the game occurred.
+Worth noting that Longford Shamrocks represented Longford in the Croke Cup in early 1897, as ‘unofficial’ champions.

-Prior to 2014, the 1891 title had previously been incorrectly allocated to Longford Shamrocks.
+The 1891 title had previously been incorrectly allocated to Longford Shamrocks.

 The 1891 Longford Championship involved 26 clubs and was, by accounts of the day, “a disaster”.
 The Clergy requested 1st round matches to be postponed as the Lenten season had begun.
 The county chairman complied but then changed his mind.
 An eleventh hour letter in the Roscommon Herald recommended postponement.
 There was confusion over the notice given for first round games and as a result, teams that failed to field were given a second chance with an additional round.
 Many of the 2nd round games were subject to objections which was a common occurrence and as the county board had ceased to function by the year end, the championship was deemed not completed with only three of the eight second round matches played.